 How to manage Document Types

 ThoughtTrace comes pre-loaded with many industry-standard Document Types and Facts to get you started on revolutionizing how you see your documents and information.
 The Admin Configuration panel gives you the tools to customize your workspace to do the heavy lifting for you.
-Here was what will be covered in this article:

 All of this functionality will be found in the Admin Configuration Panel in the top right of your workspace: